dr-toshi-mishra/pathway-gene-mapper/README.md

 # pathway-gene-mapper
-Python script for identifying the loci of hits within the genome (Rml pathway genes in this example from Feature table available on NCBI for eah genome).
+Python script for identifying the loci of hits within the genome (Rml pathway genes in this example from Feature table available on NCBI for each genome).